atenfyr/UAssetAPI/docs/src/guide/basic.md

 Once you've referenced the UAssetAPI assembly in your project, you're ready to start parsing assets!

-## Using UAssetAPI with UE4 Assets
+## Using UAssetAPI with Unreal Assets
 ### Modifying a specific property

 Every Unreal Engine 4 asset parsed with UAssetAPI is represented by the [UAsset](../api/uassetapi.uasset.md#constructors) class.
 The simplest way to construct a UAsset is to initialize it with the path to the asset on disk (note that if your asset has a paired .uexp file, both files must be located in the same directory, and the path should point to the .uasset file) and an [EngineVersion](../api/uassetapi.unrealtypes.engineversion.html#fields).